The Best Baked Pork Tenderloin Recipe

 Do I need to remove silver skin from pork tenderloin?

-If your tenderloin has a large silver skin you may remove it, however, this method will give you tender pork regardless.
+If your tenderloin has a large silver skin, you may remove it.
+However, if you don’t want to remove the silver skin, this method will give you tender pork regardless.

 baked garlic pork tenderloin sliced and garnished with parsley on tinfoil.